All of our content is written by humans, not robots. Learn More

 Simple — use a VPN.

 VPNs, or virtual private networks, allow you to spoof your digital location and cut through the proverbial red tape that blocks you from certain websites.
-And this goes for desktops, laptops and mobile devices too.
+This goes for desktops, laptops, and mobile devices too.
 You can change your iPhone location with a VPN just as easily as you can using your home computer.

 There are a lot of reasons you might want to do this.
 For one, changing your YouTube location with a VPN can help you access content that isn’t available in your geographic area.
-Say you’re traveling internationally for work and don’t really want to watch Italian Netflix, a VPN can make the network think your device is located in the U.S.
+Say you’re traveling internationally for work and don’t really want to watch Netflix abroad, a VPN can make the network think your device is located in the U.S., or anywhere else for that matter.

 NordVPN Chrome App connected to Australia while browsing Netflix